Adithya-Holla/safebrains/README.md

 4. Connect your GitHub account if you haven't already
 5. Select your repository with this project
 6. Render will automatically detect the `render.yaml` file and set up both services
+7. Before applying, add your Cloudinary environment variables
-7. Click "Apply" to start the deployment
+8. Click "Apply" to start the deployment

 ### Manual Deployment